 Mr Iain Trench (Member) – I have been a governor at the school since I retired earlier this year.
 During my teaching career I taught in four different secondary schools – in my last post I was curriculum deputy headteacher at a large comprehensive school in Ipswich.
 I currently have a daughter at OBHS.
 The school has so much to offer and I want to support staff and leadership in giving the best opportunities to young people.

-Mr Tom Hilton (Director of Raising Achievement and Curriculum Leader for Expressive Arts) – I took on the role of Staff Governor in October 2015 in addition to my main roles at the school.
+Mr Tom Hilton (Curriculum Leader for Expressive Arts) – I took on the role of Staff Governor in October 2015 in addition to my main roles at the school.
 I have worked at the school since 2006 and have had a variety of responsible roles including NUT representative.
 I am keen to strengthen communications between Governors and staff, to raise the profile and reputation of the school within the wider community, and to make OBHS the school of choice for future students.